leoTiez/linchange/README.md

 - `-n`: that are printed on the plots axes.
 The first names is used for the x-axis, whilst the second name is used for the y-axis.
 - `--title` or `-t`: plot title.
+- `--distinguish_strand`: if set, two consecutive strands are considered as + and - (in that order)
+- `--percentile`: Only keep the lower percentile.
+- `--save_fig`: If set, figure is set to file at save_path
+- `--save_path`: Figures is saved under this file name if save_fig is set.